 Lack of Commitment - In case the couple married too young, chances of dissatisfaction or thoughts of having married the wrong person may infiltrate their marital union.
 This may result in a lack of commitment and ultimately separation.

-Inequality in Marital Responsibilities – Problems in marriage can arise due to arguments regarding sharing of responsibilities and chores.
+Inequality in Marital Responsibilities - Problems in marriage can arise due to arguments regarding the sharing of responsibilities and chores.
 When children come, the problems could graduate further hence widening the relationship gap making divorce probable or inevitable.

-Physical or Emotional Abuse – Most, if not all, marriages begin with marital bliss, but a point reaches where emotional or physical abuse may creep in.
+Physical or Emotional Abuse - Most, if not all, marriages begin with marital bliss, but a point reaches where emotional or physical abuse may creep in.
 If this is left unchecked, it can put a marriage on the rocks.
-This is why a timely intervention through an online therapy can give you a platform for addressing such unfortunate events before they ruin the marriage.
+This is why a timely intervention through online therapy can give you a platform for addressing such unfortunate events before they ruin the marriage.

 Unrealistic Assumptions - Love is said to be blind, but when this blindness extends deep into marriage, it can lead to unrealistic assumptions.
 Instead of being themselves, a couple may be tempted to live a utopian life where their beliefs are founded on shifting ground as opposed to a concrete foundation.
 When these assumptions are finally put to test, they may fail and throw the marriage intro disarray.